shradhaebi/ensembl-static/protists/species/Pythium_ultimum_about.md

-About the *Pythium ultimum* genome {#about-the-pythium-ultimum-genome .first}
+About the *Pythium ultimum* genome
 ----------------------------------

 *Pythium ultimum* is a ubiquitous oomycete plant pathogen responsible for a variety of diseases on a broad range of crop and ornamental species.
-Analysis of the *Pythium ultimum* genome sequence suggests that not all oomycete plant pathogens contain a similar \'toolkit\' for survival and pathogenesis. *Pythium ultimum* has a distinct effector repertoire compared to Phytophthora spp.
+Analysis of the *Pythium ultimum* genome sequence suggests that not all oomycete plant pathogens contain a similar 'toolkit' for survival and pathogenesis. *Pythium ultimum* has a distinct effector repertoire compared to Phytophthora spp.
 The repertoire of metabolic genes within the *Pythium ultimum* genome reflects its pathogenic